 Glaciers form when accumulating snow compresses into firn and eventually turns into ice.
 In some cases, perennial snow accumulates on the ground and lasts all year.
 This makes a snow field and not a glacier since it is a thin accumulation of snow.
 Snow and glacial ice actually has a fair amount of void space (porosity) that traps air.
 As the snow settles, compacts, and bonds with underlying snow, the amount of void space diminishes.
-When the snow gets buried by more snow, it compacts into granular firn (or névé) further with less air and it begins to resemble ice more than snow.
+When the snow gets buried by more snow, it compacts into granular firn (or névé) with less air and it begins to resemble ice more than snow.
 Continual burial, compression, and recrystallization make the firn more dense and ice like.
 Eventually, the accumulated snow turns fully to ice, however, small air pockets remain trapped in the ice and form a record of the past atmosphere.

 Below the brittle zone, there is so much weight of the overlying ice (typically exceeding 100 kilopascals-approximately 100,000 times atmospheric pressure) that it no longer breaks when force is applied to it but rather it bends or flows.
 This is the plastic zone and ice flows within this zone.
 The plastic zone represents the great majority of the ice of a glacier and often contains a fair amount of sediment from as large as boulders and as small as silt and clay which act as grinding agents.
 The bottom of the plastic zone slides and grinds across the bedrock surface and represents the zone of erosion.

 14.3 Glacial Budget